 A moratorium is in place for non-academically-related events where the primary audience is middle school and/or high school students.
 This applies to events that occur between 6 p.m. and 7 a.m.

 All programs must be properly scheduled, confirmed and cleared prior to any notice or advertising of the event.
-All advertisement must include the sponsoring organization, name of program, date, time, location and contact information.
-Advertising in the University Student Union of events hosted in the University Student Union and Soroptimist House require posting approval by ASI Communications, USU-235.
+All advertisements must include the sponsoring organization, name of program, date, time, location and contact information.
+Advertising in the USU of events hosted in the University Student Union and Soroptimist House require posting approval by ASI Communications, USU-235.

 Student organizations may host closed events or programs to which only members and their guests have been invited.
 Invitations must be extended directly to the invitee in oral, electronic or written form.
 Public advertising (e.g. flyers, posters, radio, television, newspapers, website or other internet announcements) is prohibited.
 (See also Regulation VII, Security and Planning for Major Student Events.)

 Additional procedures and information may be found in the CSULB Scheduling Policies and Procedures brochure and the Facility Use Procedural Guidelines.